 Sex with someone other than your spouse even when your separated can a ground for granting a divorce for adultery.
 Ayala, 387 S.W.3d at 733-734.

 Adultery can include relationships after separation and prior to divorce.
 You are married until you are divorced.
 Texas does not recognize legal separation.

 Disproportionate Share of Property

-Although, Texas is a no-fault divorce state which essentially means that neither party necessarily has to prove the other spouse did anything wrong in order to get a divorce.
+Although, Texas is a no-fault divorce state, which means that neither party necessarily has to prove the other spouse did anything wrong to get a divorce.

 However, fault grounds can be relevant in divorce when dividing the community property.

-The important language in the Texas Family Code is a "just and right division" and not a 50/50 split as some people think.
+The important language in the Texas Family Code is a "just and right division" and not a 50/50 split, as some think.

-The main reason why adultery matters in a divorce is that if adultery can be proven then it can be used to support a request from the spouse not at fault for a disproportionate division of the community property between the parties.
+The main reason why adultery matters in a divorce is that if it can be proven, it can be used to support a request from the spouse not at fault for a disproportionate division of the community property between the parties.

 Amount and Duration of Spousal Support